-Your company letterhead represents your brand and presents the face of your business to the world.
-Professional letterhead says to the reader that you are official, established, and care about the impression that you make on your customers.
-When designed correctly, it not only communicates useful information to the reader, but also builds brand recognition.
-I have compiled a few useful design tips below.
-I hope you use them to create beautiful stationery!
+Custom letterhead design represents your brand and presents the face of your business to the world.
+It says to the reader that you are an official, established, and professional brand.
+When designed properly, it communicates useful information to the reader and also builds brand recognition.

-This seems obvious, but it is necessary to pare down the text on a page to only the most relevant and useful items.
-This will keep your design from becoming cluttered and makes sure that your reader can zero in on what is most important.
-Some items you might want to include:
+First, collect the design elements you want included.
+It is necessary to pare down the text on a page to only the most relevant and useful items.
+This will allows your reader can zero in on what is most important.
+Some items that you may want to include:

 - Company Name/Address

 - Contact Name

 - Web Address

 Your design will be the “face” of your company to readers.
 What image do you want to portray?
 A few options include

 - Strong & Masculine

 - Feminine & Elegant

 - Warm & Friendly